othree/simple-search-query/README.md

     `has`: Not care about word boundary, use `indexOf`.
     `eqeq`: Full match, use `===`.

+    If you want to assign the default matcher in options, use `default`.

     It's also possible to send custom mnatcher function, the function will receive following arguments by order: